Watch Road to the Olympic Games: International Swimming League | CBC Sports

 Click on the video player above on Saturday at 4 p.m.
 ET to watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.

-On this week's program, watch some of the best swimmers in the world compete at the International Swimming League U.S.A. derby.
+On this week's program, watch some of the best swimmers in the world compete at the International Swimming League Europe derby.